Hopey-jr/AERSP_424_Final_Project/README.md

 The Main function will prompt the user to input the measurements and their choice of arrival orbit.
 This function will utilize classes to store the data.
 It will also call the function to generate the transfers

 IOD Function class:
+  This class will take the user input of the measurement set and create an object with the position and velocity of the spacecraft as the attributes.

   IOD_Measurement Function:
   Collecting the terms from the user for the initial spacecraft measurements.
 For simplicity, the measurements are stored in text files and the user can specify which measurements   they want.
-The
+The attributes of azimuth, elevation, position of the viewing site, and time of the viewing will be attached to an object within this class.

   Gauss Function:
   This function will intake the measurements to solve for a distance to the spacecraft along with additional terms needed for the rest of the calculations.
 This function will also   need an additional Root_Finding function

   Root_Finding Function (Used online sources to help since the Boost and Eigen built-in functions didn’t work):
-  This function will be used to solve for the real positive root of the octic polynomial function Position Function:
+  This function utilizes Newton-Raphson iterations to solve for the real positive root of the octic polynomial function

+  Position Function:
-  This function will find the position vectors of all three measurements Gibbs Functions:
+  This function will find the position vectors of all three measurements

+  Gibbs Functions:
   This function will find the velocity that corresponds to one of the position vectors.

-Arrival_Orbit class
+Arrival_Orbit class:
-Takes the input of the orbit type and orbit number from the catalog and finds the initial conditions and orbital period for the chosen orbit
+Takes the input of the orbit type and orbit number from the catalog and finds the initial conditions and orbital period for the chosen orbit and sets these attributes to an object

 Transfer Function
+ ...

 Generating Manifold Initial Conditions Function:
 This function will generate the initial conditions for the manifold.
 The use of threads will be partially helpful here since the function uses a For Loop where they are not dependent on each other